AndreCoutinhom/voice_translator/README.md

             print("Unsupported language")
 ```

 ##

 I have tested with different languages other than portuguese, and it seems to work well.
-Since I'm using a machine settled to portuguese speaker country, it shows an accent with a non realistic pronunciation, but there are no troubles with de code logic or the libraries.
+Since I'm using a machine settled to portuguese speaker country, it shows an accent with a non realistic pronunciation, but there are no troubles with the code logic or the libraries.
 Anyone can use it as an english voice translator by changing the output language.
 Here are a couple of examples using spanish, japanese and german:

 ``` python
 if input_language == "en":